Home » Documentation » Getting Started Guide » Site Navigation » Custom HTML for Menu Items

-WPML allows you to create fancy navigation menus with your own HTML for menu items.
+WPML CMS Navigation add-on plugin allows you to create beautiful navigation menus with your own HTML for menu items.

 Let’s start with an example.
-Supposing you want to a add icons and a short description to the top navigation menus like in this example:
+Supposing you want to add icons and a short description to the top navigation menus like in the following image.

 Items in drop down menus have icons and description